torbjornlager/flov-in-vr/index.md

 ### Linguistics

 VR is a communication medium that makes virtual experiences feel real and appear unmediated.
-Looking at VR as
+Talking to an avatar in VR is almost like talking face-to-face with someone in real life.

 Searching Google Scholar using the terms "communication virtual reality" finds some papers: